ceos-org/stac-collection-and-granule-discovery-best-practices/granule-catalogs.md

 >
 > CEOS STAC granule catalogs with cross-collection granule search endpoint shall support searches at the `endpoint` (rel="search") using the HTTP `GET` method.

+Note that the provision of a cross-collection granule search endpoint itself is not required.
+If it is provided, then `GET` should be supported.
 Support of the `POST` method at the cross-collection granule search endpoint (if available) is not required.

 #### Search parameters